It’s a good time to be a Star Wars fan.

 The Mandalorian is Disney+’s flagship title, the first live-action Star Wars TV show, and a groundbreaking technological achievement.
 The Rise of Skywalker is the final chapter in the Skywalker Saga, the story that began way back in Star Wars: Episode IV — A New Hope and has propelled Star Wars forward ever since.

-Together, they mark a massive shift for Star Wars, and following 2019, Star Wars is never going to be the same.
+Together, they mark a massive shift for Star Wars — and following 2019, the franchise will never be the same.
 But what if, in Star Wars’ new “everything counts,” Disneyfied-canon, they’re linked more than that?
 What if The Mandalorian sets up some of The Rise of Skywalker‘s biggest plot twists?

 It’s more likely than you may think.
 (Warning: Potential spoilers await ahead.)